LispCookbook/cl-cookbook/getting-started.md

 Want a 2-clicks install ?
-Then get [Portacle](https://shinmera.github.io/portacle/), *a portable and multiplatform* Common Lisp environment.
+Then get [Portacle](https://shinmera.github.io/portacle/), *a portable and multi-platform* Common Lisp environment.
 It ships Emacs25, SBCL (the implementation), Quicklisp (package manager), SLIME (IDE) and Git.
 It's the most straightforward way to get going !